bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 -   Basic Statistics: Basic information of the mouse RNA-seq data, e.g. the total number of reads, read length, GC content.
 -   Per base sequence quality: An overview of the range of quality values across all bases at each position.
 -   Per Base Sequence Content: A plot showing nucleotide bias across sequence length.
 -   Adapter Content: Provides information on the level of adapter contamination in your sequence sample.

-## Process the Reads

-### Define paths to the configuration file and the output folder
+### Set paths to the configuration file and the output folder

-Paths to the configuration file and output directory need only to be defined once.

 ```
 config=/media/cbwdata/workspace/metapro_tutorial/config_mouse_tutorial.ini
 output=/media/cbwdata/workspace/metapro_tutorial/mouse1_run
 ```

+These paths are needed to run MetaPro commands which are structured as follows: `python3 /pipeline/MetaPro.py -c $config -s [sequence file] -o $output --tutorial [processing step]`

 Verify the variables: